moneybutton/docs/docs/html.md

 ### data-op-return

-If this attribute is present an extra output is added to the transaction with a simple `OP_RETURN` script to post data on the BCH blockchain.
+If this attribute is present an extra output is added to the transaction with a simple `OP_RETURN` script to post data on the BSV blockchain.
 The string is encoded in UTF-8 and used directly in the script.
-The size limit is 220 bytes as determined by the BCH protocol.
+The size limit is 220 bytes as determined by the BSV protocol.

 ### data-outputs

-This attribute is used to specify a lists of outputs on the BCH transaction.
+This attribute is used to specify a lists of outputs on the BSV transaction.
 It can't be used at the same time with `data-to`, `data-amount` or `data-currency`.

 `outputs` is a JSON string containing a lists of outputs.
 Each `element` may have the following properties: